 Thanks to the Motability scheme, disabled drivers can get behind the wheel of a smart Mercedes-Benz, all of which are available through Marshall.

-Through the scheme, you could drive a deluxe hatchback, such as an A-Class or a B-Class, a luxurious saloon like the C-Class or CLA, or the solid GLA SUV.
+Through the scheme, you could drive a deluxe hatchback, such as a B-Class, a luxurious saloon like the C-Class or CLA, or the solid GLA SUV.
 Here at Marshall, we have a range of offers that can help you afford the Mercedes-Benz that tempts you the most, usually by reducing the price of the advance payment.

 If you’re entitled to Mobility allowance, you can choose that car that you would like and pay for it using your allowance.
 If the payments or deposit are not all covered by the scheme, you simply pay the difference.